-These assessment objectives cannot be precisely specified in the curriculum content because questions testing such skills may be based on information that is unfamiliar to the candidate.
+These assessment objectives cannot be precisely specified in the syllabus content because questions testing such skills may be based on information that is unfamiliar to the candidate.
 In answering such questions, candidates are required to use principles and concepts that are within the syllabus and apply them in a logical, reasoned or deductive manner to a novel situation.
-Questions testing these objectives will often begin with one of the following words: discuss, predict, suggest, calculate, explain (give reasoned explanations and explain the processes of using information and solving problems) or determine.
-(See the glossary of terms at the back of this booklet.)
+Questions testing these objectives will often begin with one of the following words: discuss, predict, suggest, calculate, explain (give reasoned explanations and explain the processes of using information and solving problems) or determine (see the glossary of terms in section 6.1).